 This is an effective process for making electrical widgets, and is a prime cause of the low price and high reliability that we expect of electronics today.

 This concept is also valuable in the food industry, perhaps more so here than in other types of production.
-Here we don’t have the luxury of testing prepared food to see if it is going to make us ill.
+Here we do not have the luxury of testing prepared food to see if it is going to make us ill.
 So we ensure that we have good components (the ingredients), good design (the recipe) and a good production process (which includes hygienic preparation, cooking and storing at the right temperature).
 And this one of the places where HACCP is applied today.

 So what is the link between SageData and HACCP?
-We provide data collection, analysis and reporting tools to help management ensure that an affective process is being followed, and we can provide the evidence of compliance required to satisfy both internal and external audits.
+We provide data collection, analysis and reporting tools to help management ensure that an effective process is being followed, and we can provide the evidence of compliance required to satisfy both internal and external audits.

 SageData is based in Ottawa, Ontario, Canada.

 We design, supply and support systems built around RFID, Barcodes and Handheld computers.